saulrichardson/solstice/data/cache/FlublokPI/extracted/document.md

 th

 p
-p
 y
 g
-neither was consideredvaccine-related.
-SAEs werereportedby 32Flublok recipients an 35 placebo recipients.
-One SAE in a Flublok recipient was assessed as possibly relate o the vaccine: pleuropericarditis with effusions requiring hospitalization and drainage.
-N speciﬁc cause was identiﬁed.
+either was consideredvaccine-related.
+SAEs werereportedby 32Flublok recipients and 5 placebo recipients.
+One SAE in a Flublok recipient was assessed as possibly related o the vaccine: pleuropericarditis with effusions requiring hospitalization and drainage.
+No peciﬁc cause was identiﬁed.
 The patient recovered.
-Among adults 50 64 years of age (Studies 2 and 4 pooled) through up to 6 months o
+Among adults 50 64 years of age (Studies 2 and 4 pooled) through up to 6 months or

-mong adults 18-49 years of age (Studies 1 and 5 pooled), through 6 months ost-vaccination two deaths were reported one in a Flublok recipient and one in a
+mong adults 18-49 years of age (Studies 1 and 5 pooled), through 6 months ost-vaccination, two deaths were reported, one in a Flublok recipient and one in a acebo recipient Both deaths occurred more than 28 days following vaccination and

 ### headache, chills/sweats